goto-eof/fromgtog/docs/fromgtog-user-reference-guide.md

 - in the *Repository access* section select *All repositories*
 - in the *Permissions* section, click on the *Add permission* button
     - add the *Contents* permission
-        - set it to readonly if it is the source platform (because we are not going to write on the source platform)
+        - set it to `read` if it is the source platform (because we are not going to write on the source platform)
+        - set it to `read and write` if the token is for the destination platform
+    - add the **Administration** permission
+        - set it to `read and write` if the token is for the destination platform
+    - add the **Workflows** permission
-        - set it to read and write if is the destination platform
+        - set it to `read and write` if the token is for the destination platform
     - click on *Update* button
     - copy the new generated token and copy the token immediately — you won’t be able to see it again